-The festival has always been free of charge.
+The festival has always been and remains free.
 Our loyal partners support us in this, but the survival of the festival and its free admission also depend on the support of the public.
 Would you like to contribute to this support?
 Please donate via Twint, or by transferring the money to the following account:

 La Route du Tchaï

 IBAN : CH26 0900 0000 1456 4333 5